goooon/Reflection/README.md

 #### Examples
-You will find some demo int test dir
+You will find some demo in test directory

 ### Limits
 Enum not supported, virtual inheritance of class not supported